atidepod/cypher-startup-cs260-2025/README.md

 - **DB/Login** - Used to secure users private and public keys, register accounts, and provide message access across multiple devices
 - **WebSocket** - Used to communicate with the servers

+### HTML Startup
+This is a description of what I did in the HTML startup submission.
+I built three pages: a login page, a messaging page, and an about page.
+These pages are interlinked via the nav bar up top.
+The login portal is a placeholder for now.
+On the messages page, I installed a database placeholder on the left where past conversations are storred.
+I installed a websocket placeholder in the center of the page, where a current conversation would require real time communication between the website and the server.
+In the "about" page, I included a quick demo of the input and outputs that this website deals with, feel free to try it out!
+It took forever to translate the original python code into the javascript that the page runs on.